ibm-cloud-docs/vpc/block_storage_vpc_about.md

 You pay for only the capacity that you need. {{site.data.keyword.block_storage_is_short}} capacity ranges from 10 GB up to 16,000 GB for all available [profiles](#block-storage-profiles-intro).
 For data volumes that are attached to a virtual server instance, you can [increase volume capacity](/docs/vpc?topic=vpc-expanding-block-storage-volumes) in GB increments up to 16,000 GB capacity, depending on your volume profile.
 You can also [increase or decrease IOPS](/docs/vpc?topic=vpc-adjusting-volume-iops) for a volume that is attached to an instance.

+Customers with special access to use the volume profiles within the defined performance family can increase the size of their data and boot volumes up to 32,000 GB.
+The maximum IOPS that a volume with the `sdp` profile can support is 64,000.
+You can also modify the throughput limit in the range of 125-1024 MBps (1000-8192 Mbps).
+Capacity, IOPS, and throughput values of volumes that are created with the `sdp` profile can be modified even when the volume is not attached to a virtual server instance.
+{: preview}

 {{site.data.keyword.block_storage_is_short}} supports all [virtual server profiles](/docs/vpc?topic=vpc-block-storage-profiles#vsi-profiles-relate-to-storage).

 {{site.data.keyword.block_storage_is_short}} volume data is stored redundantly across multiple physical disks in an Availability Zone to prevent data loss due to failure of any single component.